ISISComputingGroup/EPICS-refl/BlockServer/blockserver_docs/block_server.rst

 * If a whole configuration folder is deleted (or a component that is not relied upon) the relevant PVs will be updated and the configuration (or component) will be deleted from version control.

-Any log messages written by the file watcher will come from FILEWTCHR
+Any log messages written by the file watcher will come from FILEWTCHR.